dkhmelenko/miband-android/README.md

 In case you have ideas or found an issue, don't hesitate to create pull request or an issue.

 **IMPORTANT: Use this SDK only on your own risk, developer of this SDK is NOT responsible for any unpredictable result.** <br/> <br/>
-**NOTE:** This project is in active development phase, so probably some of the methods do not work as expected.
+**NOTE:** This project is paused so far, because of undocumented API of Xiaomi bands.
+Feel free to create PR or give any suggestion for improvement.

 # License